Inflation (2025): Primordial Perturbations from Inflation

 \subsection{Gravitational waves from inflation}

-The tensor metric perturbation, $h_{ij}$ in (\ref{inflation:eq:pertmetric}), is gauge-invariant and decoupled from the scalar perturbations at first order.
-This represents the free excitations of the spacetime, i.e., gravitational waves, which are the simplest metric perturbations to study at linear order.
+The tensor metric perturbation, $h_{ij}$ in \Eq{inflation:eq:pertmetric}, is gauge-invariant and decoupled from the scalar perturbations at first order.
+This represents the free excitations of the spacetime, {\textit{i.e.}}, gravitational waves, which are the simplest metric perturbations to study at linear order.

 Each tensor mode, with wavevector $\vec{k}$, has two linearly-independent transverse and trace-free polarization states:

 The linearised Einstein equations then yield the same evolution equation for the amplitude as that for a massless field in RW spacetime: